 Of course, heading into the adventure of private home-based education ultimately requires a step of faith - we must be willing to take the chance without having all the answers ahead of time - because it's only as we actually begin the journey that we'll learn the twists and turns of the path.
 But this is what I start with when someone says to me, "I want to homeschool.
 Now what?"

 First, you should understand your state’s homeschool law.
 You are not ultimately beholden to state bureaucrats even if you happen to live in a state with a draconian homeschool law; at root, you are actually responsible only to your children (i.e., to see to their long-term well-being) and to God, who calls parents to this journey.
 But as things stand now, many states (sadly) regulate homeschooling in one way or another, so you need to understand the law where you live in order to avoid legal difficulties.
-And, since homeschool law is set at the state level, the best place to learn about it is via a good state-level homeschool organization or from experienced homeschoolers you know or might contact through a local organization; for example, I have compiled this information for those in Wisconsin.
-You can also check with any of the national homeschool organizations, but keep in mind that closer to home is better (i.e., the people who actually live and homeschool in your state will have more thorough, accurate information).
+And, since homeschool law is set at the state level, the best place to learn about it is via a good state-level homeschool organization, which you might find by checking into who sponsors homeschool conventions, or from experienced homeschoolers you know or might contact through a local organization; for example, I have compiled this information for those in Wisconsin.
+You can also check with any of the national homeschool organizations, but keep in mind that closer to home is better (i.e., the people who actually live and homeschool in your city and state will have more thorough, accurate information).
 On the other hand, you should definitely never take the advice of public school officials or websites (i.e., the state DOE or DPI) because their expertise is in regards to public school, not homeschool.
 Thus, they will inevitably provide inaccurate, unhelpful information even if they mean well.

 When you discover what is required to begin homeschooling in your state, follow the procedures to the letter...but provide nothing more to bureaucrats or agencies than that which is explicitly required by law.
 Choose the least invasive option - for example, in my state, I can legally tally children via a broad "grade level" range rather than by one specific "grade level" - and do not volunteer any information beyond what the law clearly mandates.
 The goal is to jump through the regulatory hoops while preserving your family's privacy and autonomy.
 Obey the law but, again, always remember that your ultimate responsibility is to the much higher authority of your children's well-being and God Himself.
 In other words, if you obey God and aim to discover and then meet your children's real, holistic needs, state-level mandates will take care of themselves.